Letting go and moving forward is never easy.

 4. You aren’t your history…

-…unless you choose to drag it along with you.
-You aren’t what happened in the past.
-Nor what is going on today a result of past choices or actions.
+Nor what is going on today because of past choices or actions.

-In letting go and moving forward, write out a vision of the best YOU that you can perceive at this time.
-Then commit to behaving and making choices as that person, instead of who you have been in the past.
+Then commit to behaving and making choices as that person instead of who you have been in the past.

 5. Learn the lesson.